 Why it happens:

 Metallic window films contain metal particles that block wireless signals.
-In older cars, this might just weaken your radio.
+In older cars, this might only weaken your radio.
 In modern cars—especially EVs—it can disable critical systems.

 Vehicles most affected: